The Bodleian, Sheldonian and Clarendon buildings at sunset

 (Image credit: Sheng Peng (DPhil in Molecular and Cellular Medicine) / Graduate Photography Competition)

-The University’s Graduate Admissions and Recruitment team are looking for current DPhil and CDT students and early-career academic researchers (including post-doctoral researchers) to support the delivery of the UNIQ+ Research Internships, which aim to give talented students from under-represented groups the opportunity to experience postgraduate study.
+The University’s Graduate Admissions and Recruitment team are looking for current DPhil and CDT students and early-career academic researchers (including post-doctoral researchers) to support the delivery of the UNIQplus Research Internships, which aim to give talented students from under-represented groups the opportunity to experience postgraduate study.
+We welcome applications from anyone who is passionate about improving access to postgraduate study and research to a wider audience.

-As part of an interdisciplinary team working with our Graduate Admissions and Recruitment staff, UNIQ+ Coordinators will help to design and deliver a programme of in-person talks, discussions and social events to give students from disadvantaged and underrepresented groups insight into PhD life at Oxford.
-Additionally, UNIQ+ Coordinators will provide peer-to-peer welfare support to interns (training will be provided).
+As part of an interdisciplinary team working with our Graduate Admissions and Recruitment staff, UNIQplus Coordinators will help to design and deliver a programme of in-person talks, discussions and social events to give students from disadvantaged and underrepresented groups insight into PhD life at Oxford.
+Additionally, UNIQplus Coordinators will provide peer-to-peer welfare support to interns (training will be provided).

 This is an excellent opportunity for those looking to develop their understanding of and experience in access and public engagement work, and to get involved with the University’s work to improve equality, diversity and inclusion in our graduate student body.

-First introduced in 2019, UNIQ+ is a residential programme of summer research internships designed to encourage access to postgraduate study from talented undergraduates from under-represented and disadvantaged backgrounds.
+First introduced in 2019, The UNIQplus internships are designed to encourage access to postgraduate study from talented undergraduates from under-represented and disadvantaged backgrounds.

-From 3 July 2023, around 120 UNIQ+ participants will undertake a research project at the University with supervision from Oxford’s academic staff, supported by programme of events to introduce participants to the University and its staff and the key stages in considering and making postgraduate applications.
+From 6 July 2026, UNIQplus interns will undertake a research project at the University with supervision from Oxford’s academic staff, supported by a programme of events to introduce participants to the University and its staff and the key stages in considering and making postgraduate applications.

 About the role

-Up to 8 positions will be available, with a combination of remote working for the planning and coordination of events and in-person briefing, training and attendance at UNIQ+ events.
+Up to 6 positions will be available, with a combination of remote working for the planning and coordination of events and in-person briefing, training and attendance at UNIQplus events.

-Each appointment will be for an average of 8 - 12 hours per week (no more than 12 hours per week), for a 12-week period from 30 May 2023 to 18 August 2023.
-The positions are offered at an hourly rate equivalent to Grade 6.1 on the University’s grading scale (£17.02 per hour).
+Each appointment will be for an average of 10 to 12 hours per week (no more than 12 hours per week), for a 12-week period from 2 June 2026 to 20 August 2026.
+The positions are offered at an hourly rate equivalent to Grade 6.2 on the University’s grading scale (£19.15 per hour).

-UNIQ+ Coordinators will report directly to the Graduate Access and Widening Participation Officer based in Graduate Admissions and Recruitment and may also coordinate events with academic members of staff representing each of the University’s academic divisions.
+UNIQplus Coordinators will report directly to the Graduate Access and Widening Participation Officer based in Graduate Admissions and Recruitment.
 A small budget will be available to help to deliver events.

-Successful candidates will work both independently and in two small teams of four to plan and organise events for UNIQ+ interns undertaking projects based in the Humanities & Social Sciences divisions and the Medical Sciences & Mathematical, Physical and Life Sciences divisions.
-Both programmes will include a mix of social and academic-focused events tailored to the interests of UNIQ+ interns, as well as giving them an insight into life at Oxford, research and postgraduate study.
+Successful candidates will work both independently and in a team of six to plan and organise events for UNIQplus interns undertaking projects based in the Humanities & Social Sciences divisions and the Medical Sciences & Mathematical, Physical and Life Sciences divisions.
+The programme of events will primarily include social events, as well as giving them an insight into life at Oxford, research and postgraduate study.
 You will also be expected to provide peer-to-peer welfare support to interns, signposting to welfare resources, and escalating issues as appropriate.
 Training will be provided.

 You should ensure that you follow the Paid Work Guidelines for graduate students in taking on employment.
 In accordance with these guidelines, DPhil students should discuss plans to take on additional work with their supervisor.
 If you are offered this position, you will be asked to confirm that you have obtained your supervisor’s agreement to take on paid work.